Supported by Readers Like You. To Contribute, Please Go Here. Thank You.

-INSIDE: A Pestilence in Long Pants; World Headlines At A Glance; From Olya – From the Banks of a Quiet Dnipro River; Rusty’s Uncle Seamus; For Your Consideration – Immigration; Our Science Section, Unabridged; Praise; Censure; Travel; The Green Beat; Health; Community, Home & Lifestyle; Best of the Net; Masha & the Bear; Northstar General Store; All Creatures Great & Small; You Guys Think We Make This Stuff Up; About Us
+INSIDE: “I Love You My Brother, Whoever You Are”; World Headlines At A Glance; On The Ground In Ukraine; Rusty’s Uncle Seamus; For Your Consideration; Our Science Section, Unabridged; Praise; Censure; Travel; The Green Beat; Health; Community, Home & Lifestyle; Best of the Net; Masha & the Bear; Northstar General Store; All Creatures Great & Small; You Guys Think We Make This Stuff Up; About Us

 In some societies, hearing voices is considered a symptom of mental illness.
 In others, it is considered a gift, even when what is “channeled” or “relayed” defies the imagination of even Rod Serling.

 Historically, if we believe the Christian Scriptures ~ and I do, just as I believe what is written in other such books as the Koran and the Torah ~ Moses heard the voice of God, talked to God and spoke on the Divine’s behalf.
 Job certainly had some interesting conversations and Noah, undeniably.
 So did Jesus.
 Secularly and more recently, so did Joan of Arc.

 In every case cited here, the exchanges were followed by action; history-making and history-changing action.
 It’s been going on a long time and continues today, often under the tragic guise of terrorism..

 Closer to home, what about each of us and “that little voice inside”?
 What about those who converse with the “deceased” through what is often described as a very thin veil?
 How about those of us who communicate with many creatures great and small?

 Seems to me we’re talking about a pretty common phenomenon here.
 The problem is not the voices but what the voices want us to do.